Art4/json-api-client/docs/objects-introduction.md

 ## Object Structure

-All possible objects and their hierarchical structure are listet below.
+All possible objects and their hierarchical structure are listed below.

 ### Symbols